budavariam/budavariam.github.io/_posts/2020-09-19-things-i-wish-i-had-known.md

 enough and if you need to use advanced approaches you can find the answers to your questions later on.
 The important thing is to practice.

-I found it useful to have a script language that I know very well, and can quickly solve probems with it to help with my daily routine.
+I found it useful to have a script language that I know very well.
-When a problem comes up that involves a lot of repetition or can be easily coded, I can write a mini script to it instead of spending my time typing it, and change everything when I figured that it should be done differently.
+If I can quickly solve simple problems with it, it can boost productivity in my daily coding routine.

+You can write mini disposable code to achive a one-time simple task, that you'd otherwise have to type out.
+For example if you need to type the same pattern over and over, it's frustrating to figure out in the middle, that the pattern should be different.
+Generated code can save you from this nightmare.

-There are programming challange sites that let me achive learning programming languages better by presenting real world problems in an isolated state, they might not require you to handle all cases and write production ready code, but great to practice.
+Programming challange sites helped me achive learning new languages better by presenting problems in an isolated state.
+They do not require you to handle all errors and write production ready code, but still great for practice.
+They make you able to focus on the way it has to be calculated.

 My favourite programming challenge sites: